walterhiggins/ScriptCraft/README.md

 Additional information
 ======================
 Because the Bukkit API is open, all of the Bukkit API is accessible via javascript once the ScriptCraft plugin is loaded.
-For example, in addition to the functions provided in the MCP version of ScriptCraft, there are a couple of useful Java objects exposed via javascript in the Bukkit ScriptCraft plugin...
+There are a couple of useful Java objects exposed via javascript in the Bukkit ScriptCraft plugin...

  * `__plugin` - the ScriptCraft Plugin itself.
 This is a useful starting point for accessing other Bukkit objects.
 The `__plugin`